 Sadly not everyone we encounter is meant to be with us forever.
-Sometimes only for a period to help us learn something or grow into a better version of ourselves.
+Sometimes, they’re only with us for a few months to help us learn something or grow into a better version of ourselves.
 In other cases, we have a time limit with a loved one based on the facts of life and death.

 Regardless, life needs to move forward, and the hope is that you can do so as a better, healthier version of yourself.
 You deserve a great life, and although creating one may not include some of the original players you once had hoped for, that does not mean that their absence determines the result.